How Old Is America

 Diversification Over Time

+How Old Is America?
 More than 13 established colonies have been formed in the New World along the Atlantic Coast as of the year 1733.
-In many cases, settlers departed from their native countries in search of the freedom they had never known.
+In many cases, settlers departed from their native countries in search of freedom they had never known.
 America represented a location where individuals might live as they pleased and start over because many European nations oppressed their citizens on a political level.
-Since the United States takes great satisfaction in the liberties enjoyed by its citizens, these ideals are still valid today.The North saw longer winters, which made it difficult to sustain oneself through farming.
+Since the United States takes great satisfaction in the liberties enjoyed by its citizens, these ideals are still valid today.
+The North saw longer winters, which made it difficult to sustain oneself through farming.
 The South, on the other hand, was highly dependent on agriculture and plantations.
-To maintain these incredibly large tracts of land, they used slave labour.
-The sea developed become a superb economic source up north.
-The colonists built sawmills with the help of water power, and everyone who lived close to the harbours managed to engage in trade in some capacity.
+To maintain these incredibly large tracts of land, they used slave labor.
+The sea developed and became a superb economic source up north.
+The colonists built sawmills with the help of water power, and everyone who lived close to the harbors managed to engage in trade in some capacity.

 Fight for Independence

 About 25 years later, in the War of 1812, the British and Americans were at odds once more.
-The “STAR-SPANGLED BANNER” author and composer Francis Scott Key saw a still-raised AMERICAN FLAG that had withstood the raid while a legendary British bombardment was directed at Fort McHenry.
+The “STAR-SPANGLED BANNER” author and composer Francis Scott Key saw a still-raised American flag that had withstood the raid while a legendary British bombardment was directed at Fort McHenry.
 This particular incident served as a metaphor for the course of that conflict and the tenacity of American history.

 Birth of a Nation

+How old is America?
 The United States officially abandoned the British control that they no longer wished to be a part of in 1776, but the history of how the nation came to be had ties much further than that.
 In 1607, Jamestown became the first English settlement, and the Pilgrims arrived on Plymouth Rock at the tail end of 1620.
 Following the founding of other colonies along the Atlantic Coast, William Penn built Philadelphia and the colony of Pennsylvania in the second part of the 17th century.

-The mindset of those Europeans who immigrated to America had a significant impact on the identity that the nation now recognises.
-Many of them were angry about the oppression they had experienced from the government or the lack of opportunity they had in the Land of Opportunity to practise their religion freely.
+The mindset of those Europeans who immigrated to America had a significant impact on the identity that the nation now recognizes.
+Many of them were angry about the oppression they had experienced from the government or the lack of opportunity they had in the Land of Opportunity to practice their religion freely.
 This similar mindset is still present in the United States today.
 America offers everyone the chance to prosper, regardless of appearance, religious preference, or parental background.
 People want to move here in the present because it will always be the Land of the Free.
 How Old Is America

 Source